dagster-io/dagster/docs/docs-beta/docs/guides/ingestion-transformation/transform-dbt.md

 │       └── schema.yml
 ```

 Now we can point Dagster to our dbt project and build our asset graph.
-Let's create a `definitions.py` file beside our dbt project:
+Let's create a `definitions.py` file in the same directory as our dbt project:

 <CodeExample filePath="guides/etl/transform-dbt/dbt_definitions.py" language="python" title="Importing a dbt project into Dagster" />